MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Y = forward(model_container, X)
 ```

-`model.initialize_input()` creates put `tf.input()` tensors for all the parameters of the module.
+`model.initialize_input()` creates `tf.input()` tensors for all the parameters of the module.
 Afterwards `assert_parameters` is automatically called for this and all child modules.
 This is useful if you want to use the module inside a TensorProgram, as you can just pass the module as an argument to the compiled function, and all the parameters will be automatically created and the shapes will be asserted.
 `model.initialize_parameters()` creates `tf.tensor()` tensors for all the parameters of the module and initializes them with random values.
 This is useful if you want to use the module outside of a TensorProgram, as you can just pass the module as an argument to the compiled function.

-You can not, however, do both at the same time, as the module will not know if it is used inside or outside of a TensorProgram.

-## Visualization and inveractivity
+## Visualization and interactivity

 I really wanted a way to output computation results in real time so I decided to add a GLFW + ImGui for a window and simple GUI to the library.
 The way it works now is that you can create a window, create the main rendering loop, and then render the tensor as an image.
 You can do quite a lot of things with this.
 I've for example implemented 3D fractal path tracer, and a 2D fluid simulation, real time neural embedding texture visualization, etc.